 Colorful Tools of Communication

-Religion uses an effective programming technique, known today as groupthink manipulation.
-To better understand how this machine of influence works we want to look at the gears.
+Religion uses an effective programming technique known today as groupthink manipulation.
+To better understand how this machine of influence works, we want to look at the gears.
 The gears that make this machine work include metaphor, analogy, simile, and word-picture.
 These tools are excellent mnemonic memory devices.
 That is they make ideas easy to remember.
 You’ll find these at the core of many of your most memorable stories.
-In a way, these simple communication tools disguise the intent and meaning.
-So, this makes ripe for misuse.
+These simple communication tools disguise intent and meaning.
+So, this makes it ripe for misuse.

 Many people believe the real purpose of spiritual stories is as a metaphor.
 It’s a way of describing the unseen powers of reality.
 So, God is a reference for the transcendent.